m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

 ## Use JSON

-The runtime of UDT carries a JSON dependency \(version 2.2.4\), which can be directly used in JSON.
+The runtime of a UDT carries a JSON dependency \(2.2.4\), which can be directly used in JSON.

 **Note:** In addition to JSON dependencies, MaxCompute runtime also carries other dependencies, including `commons-logging (1.1.1)`, `commons-lang (2.5)`, `commons-io (2.4)`, and `protobuf-java (2.4.1)`.